COVID-19 Frequently Asked Questions

 Guidance on Preparing Workplaces for COVID-19 (OSHA)

-Has the state issued a prohibition on utility/water/sewer shut offs by municipalities?
+Did the state issue a prohibition on utility/water/sewer shut offs by municipalities?

-There has not been an official pronouncement prohibiting municipalities from doing utility shut offs during the pandemic.
-However, recognizing that clean water, flushing toilets and electricity are vital to resident’s health most municipalities have voluntarily decided not to do shut offs during this time period.
-MML would encourage cities to not do shut offs during the crisis unless there are extenuating circumstances.
+There was no state-wide restriction on municipalities performing utility shut offs during the pandemic.
+However, recognizing that clean water, flushing toilets and electricity are vital to resident’s health many municipalities voluntarily decided not to do shut offs during the Governor's declared disaster.
+Following the end of the Governor's phase I restrictions most cities have gone back to normal utility practices.

 What are municipalities doing to facilitate utility/sewer/water payments during the crisis?